kptdev/kpt/site/reference/pkg/get/README.md

   e.g. @master

 LOCAL_DEST_DIRECTORY:
-  The local directory to write the package to. e.g. ./my-cockroachdb-copy
+  The local directory to write the package to.
+Defaults to the current working directory. e.g. ./my-cockroachdb-copy

     * If the directory does NOT exist: create the specified directory